 That’s the power of local SEO!
-If you do it well, you’ll have more people reach out as they search for your business online.
+If you do it well, more people will reach out as they search for your business online.
 This blog post will cover all the basics of local SEO to help you stay ahead of your competitors.

 The reason for doing local SEO is simple: to become visible through search engines to as many prospects as possible in and around your area or to those who perform location-specific searches.
-This could be a user located in Orlando, looking for an Italian restaurant in Orlando, or a user located in Australia, looking for Dentist in New York City.
-They’re both considered part of ‘local SEO’.
-Simply put, it’s about being able to find a business in a specific location.
+This could be a user in Orlando looking for an Italian restaurant in Orlando or a user in Australia looking for a Dentist in New York City.
+They’re both considered part of ‘local SEO.’
+Simply put, it’s about finding a specific business location.

 It’s important to note that while there may be a lot of overlaps between organic SEO and local SEO, local SEO is quite different and requires additional strategic effort done consistently over time.

-Exactly as you would work on identifying keywords for organic SEO, it’s important to figure out the right keywords for local SEO too.
+Exactly as you would work on identifying keywords for organic SEO, it’s crucial to figure out the right keywords for local SEO too.

-Local keywords include the name of the area or territory the business is in.
-So if you own a pizza shop in Manhattan in New York, then a few appropriate keywords could be ‘Pizza Restaurant New York’, ‘Pizza Shops Manhattan Area’, ‘Pizzerias in New York’ and any other variations or combinations of those keywords.
+Local keywords typically include the name of the area or territory the business is in.
+So if you own a pizza shop in Manhattan, New York, then a few appropriate keywords could be ‘Pizza Restaurant New York,’ ‘Pizza Shops Manhattan Area,’ ‘Pizzerias in New York,’ and any other variations or combinations of those keywords.

-You can do keyword research for local SEO the same way as you would do it for organic – using the Google Keyword Planner.
-The tool will give you a ton of options and insights on which keywords to choose and how they’re performing.
+You can do keyword research for local SEO the same way you would do it for organic – using the Google Keyword Planner.
+The tool will give you many options and insights on which keywords to choose and how they perform.

-Another smart option is to use the ‘autocomplete’ option on Google.
+Another savvy option is to use the ‘autocomplete’ option on Google.
 This is when the search bar auto-populates itself when users search for local businesses.
 Other search engines have the same functionality, but since Google is the top option for everyone – with over 90% market share – optimizing for only one search engine is a no-brainer.
 The functionality is visible in the screenshot below:

-One way is to ask your customers what they’d search for on their devices, using which search engine, this information can give you invaluable insight for your local SEO keyword research.
-Try to do a journey map of a user who’s looking for your product or service in the area, so you understand exactly how they think, in order to do local SEO with precision.
+One way is to ask your customers what they’d search for on their devices and using which search engine.
+This information can give you invaluable insight for your local SEO keyword research.
+Try to do a journey map of a user who’s looking for your product or service in the area, so you understand precisely how they think to do local SEO with precision.

 Step 2: Know Where You Want to Be Found